Welcome to The Puzzle Museum

-Over 10000 puzzles have been catalogued and classified.
-You can browse the catalogue and view the gallery which contains images of the entire collection from 2003.
+Over 15000 puzzles have been catalogued and classified.
+You can browse the catalogue and view the gallery which contains images giving an overview of the entire collection in 2003.

 This museum, the world's finest puzzle collection, represents nearly 140 years of continuous puzzle collecting by ten people.

 A good place to start is with a history of puzzles.
 From there your interest could take you to impossible bottles, rubiks cube, puzzle jugs or mathematics.